 Poverty is an obvious cause of violence, against both women and children.
 It’s also an effect of violence: the more abused women are, the easier they fall into a poverty trap by running away from their husband, having to raise a family on their own (only one income for a household), and suffering from health problems that can stop them from finding work.
 In other words, the more violence there is, the more women in poverty there will be.

-But violence against women is not just domestic and not all women in poverty suffer from violence at home.
+But violence against women is not just domestic and not all women suffer from violence at home.
 There are actually many other forms of violence that women suffer from every day: harassment, sexual abuse or fear of violence all force women to endure degrading situations at work or otherwise, for instance when dealing with local officials.

 In fact a study by the World Bank revealed that most women consider violence one of the worst aspects of poverty.
 When looking for a job, when asking for a loan, government support or other, they always face the risk and humiliation of sexual abuse.
 Men in poverty suffer from a different type of degradation and humiliation that is based on physical violence or social humiliation.
 For men, there is an obvious advantage in doing so.
 It re-affirms their dominant position and it reinforces the economic and social dependence of women on them.